 Co-occurring disorders — the overlap of mental health and substance use — are the norm, not the exception, in behavioral health.
 Depression and alcohol.
 Anxiety and cannabis.
-Trauma histories and opioid use.
-When one goes unaddressed, the other rarely holds.
-These conditions feed each other in ways that are difficult to untangle when they are treated in isolation, and that is exactly the problem with the way most care is structured.
+Trauma and opioid use.
+These conditions feed each other, yet most care still treats them in separate silos — one therapist for the mental health, another for the substance use — leaving clients to fall through the gap between two fragmented treatment plans.

 Integrated by Design